Year 3. October 28. Stories of Scholarship by Some of our Rockstars.

 To overcome that problem, Dr. Vandiver has created a cell sequencing method that allows researchers like her to better map where mutations are in the mitochondrial genome and to understand which ones are most common in aging tissues.
 She has also developed an induced pluripotent stem cell-based system that contains matched sets of cells, one with high levels of mitochondrial mutations and another with low levels.
 With her K08 funding, she will use that system to study what happens when mitochondrial mutations are present in different replicating cell types.

-Dr. Vandiver will use her AFAR grant to see if she use RNA sequencing data to identify mutations in mitochondrial DNA.
+Dr. Vandiver will use her AFAR grant to see if we can use RNA sequencing data to identify mutations in mitochondrial DNA.
 Just like DNA in the nuclear genome, DNA in the mitochondrial genome is transcribed to RNA.
 Usually, though, this data is thrown out when people do large RNA sequencing analyses.
-She and her mentor have attempted to circumvent this problem by identifying mitochondrial DNA mutations in DNA sequencing data, but their ability to do so is hampered by how difficult it is to get good mitochondrial DNA prior to sequencing.
+Mitochondrial DNA is difficult to get on its own.

-Recently, however, they have realized that the RNA sequencing data others are generating and providing in large public databases might help them answer some of the questions they want to ask of mitochondrial DNA.
+Recently, however, Dr. Vandiver and her mentor have realized that the RNA sequencing data others are generating and providing in large public databases might help them answer some of the questions they want to ask of mitochondrial DNA.
 They have already applied existing technologies that were used to identify mutations in nuclear RNA to the mitochondrial RNA sequence — a method that worked well to map large deletions and structural mutations in the mitochondrial genome.
-They’re in the process of publishing the results of that work.
+They are in the process of publishing the results of that work.

-Utibe Essien, MD, MPH Named Emerging Leader in Health and Medicine by National Academy of Medicine
+Utibe Essien, MD, MPH Named Emerging Leader in Health and Medicine by the National Academy of Medicine

-I am thrilled to announce that Utibe Essien, MD, MPH, a primary care physician and health disparities researcher based at the VA, was one of just 10 people across the country to be named a 2024 National Academy of Medicine Emerging Leader in Health and Medicine Scholar.
+I am thrilled to announce that Utibe Essien, MD, MPH, a general internist, health disparities researcher and assistant professor based at the VA and in the UCLA Division of General Internal Medicine and Health Services Research, was one of just 10 people across the country to be named a 2024 National Academy of Medicine Emerging Leader in Health and Medicine Scholar.
 He is the third member of the DoM faculty to be selected for this honor in recent years, following in the footsteps of Lucinda Leung, MD, MPH, PhD in 2023 and Alejandra Casillas, MD, MSHS in 2021.

 Those of you who are familiar with Dr. Essien’s work studying pharmacoequity — a term he coined back in 2021 that has come to define a new discipline of health disparities — may find it surprising that he did not always see himself taking the path of a physician-scientist.
 In fact, there was a time when he almost gave up on research altogether.

 “I thought, ‘I don’t have the skills, I don’t have the tools, I’m not good enough for this job,’” he recalled.
-But mentors like the ones he met during his faculty positions at Massachusetts General Hospital and UCLA transformed his perspective — and, in turn, have enabled him to make an impact on the lives of underserved patients.
+But mentors like the ones he met during his early faculty position at the University of Pittsburgh and continuing here at UCLA, transformed his perspective — and, in turn, have enabled him to make an impact on the lives of underserved patients.
 His studies have shed light on racial disparities in atrial fibrillation therapy, the treatment of opioid use disorders and much more.

 headshot of doctor utile essien in a grey suit and red bowtie